 Seal up all holes in foundation and entryways.
 By doing this, rodents will have a harder time trying to find an entrance into your property, causing them to give up and move on to an easier target.
 Depending on the climate in your area, sealing up any entrance points for rats can also help eliminate wind and snow from entering your home.

 Eliminate attractants.
 Rodents can be displaced by natural disasters in the same ways as people.
 This becomes a serious problem if you are in temporary housing, or are attempting to repair or rebuild your home.
 Easy access to shelter, food, and water will attract all kinds of rodents and insects.
 Get rid of things that may attract unwanted pests like standing water, fallen trees or branches, piles of rubbish and debris, etc… Remember to store dry goods like cereal, pasta, and snacks in air tight containers.

 Use repellent to keep rodents out of your home.
-All-natural Stay Away® Rodents helps to repel and prevent rats and mice from coming through your door, or walls, really.
+Botanical rodent repellent helps to deter and prevent rats and mice from coming through your door, or walls, really.
 Not only does it smell pleasant, it keeps your house protected from a disaster that you can actually prevent from happening.

 Living in a town divided by a river, it floods quite regularly.
 It is not uncommon for the National Guard to be activated in hopes of saving people’s homes and property.
 I keep my Stay Away products in the same cabinet as my tools and other necessities for keeping my home in tip top condition.
 A pest infestation is the last thing we should have to worry about after a natural disaster just wreaked havoc on our homes.
 Fortunately for us, EarthKind has got one base covered and takes the worry of another disaster off our growing to-do list.